shiuanC/LegislatorBot/README.md

 [https://drive.google.com/file/d/1t5VFEcP_WII7SK1Sq57FboXA4jph8I90/view?usp=share_link](https://drive.google.com/file/d/1t5VFEcP_WII7SK1Sq57FboXA4jph8I90/view?usp=share_link)

 ### Step 2
+- To start the Flask website, run: `flask run`.
+- For the Streamlit app, run: `streamlit run streamlit_app.py`.

-Run the following command to start the website: `flask run` Alternatively, use the **speech_generator.ipynb** for more detailed information.
+Alternatively, use the **speech_generator.ipynb** for more detailed information.

 ## Train
 To train the model by yourself, find the code in the train folder.
 The **finetune.ipynb** file is used for finetuning, and **speech_reader** is for loading data.